clunkey/Twitch-AdsManager-StreamDeck/README.md

 We now have everything we need to recreate those requests.
 Open up the Stream Deck app and download the [API Ninja plug-in](https://apps.elgato.com/plugins/com.barraider.apininja)

 ## [SnoozeAd.ninja](SnoozeAd.ninja)
 In the Stream Deck app, create a new API Ninja action.
-Scroll to the bottom of the action's settings and click **Import Settings** to import [SnoozeAd.ninja](SnoozeAd.ninja), then replace the bracketed placeholders with the values from your SnoozeAd `gql` request:
+Scroll to the bottom of the action's settings and click **Import Settings** to import [SnoozeAd.ninja](SnoozeAd.ninja), then replace the bracketed placeholders with the values from your `SnoozeAd` request:

 in **Headers**: